tatevvvv/mm-q/README.md

 # Task 2

 ### 1. Initializing the Superposition State

-For 4 positions and 2 colors (0 and 1), we can use Hadamard gates to create a superposition of all possible guesses.
+I fixed the number of colors as 2 (0, 1) and the number of pins as 4. ( as diccussed in classroom) For 4 positions and 2 colors (0 and 1), we can use Hadamard gates to create a superposition of all possible guesses.
 Each position can be represented by one qubit.

 The initial state of the guess register |g> can be created by applying the Hadamard gate (H) to each qubit: